finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio.
+            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var fromEffectiveAt = fromEffectiveAt_example;  // string | The lower bound effectiveAt datetime (inclusive) from which to retrieve the holdings              adjustments.
-There is no lower bound if this is not specified. (optional) var toEffectiveAt = toEffectiveAt_example;  // string | The upper bound effectiveAt datetime (inclusive) from which to retrieve the holdings              adjustments.
-There is no upper bound if this is not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings adjustments.
-Defaults to the              current datetime if not specified. (optional)
+            var code = code_example;  // string | Code for the portfolio
+            var fromEffectiveAt = fromEffectiveAt_example;  // string | Holdings adjustments between this time (inclusive) and the toEffectiveAt are returned. (optional) var toEffectiveAt = toEffectiveAt_example;  // string | Holdings adjustments between this time (inclusive) and the fromEffectiveAt are returned. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
+The AsAt date of the data (optional)

             try
             {